defold/doc/docs/en/manuals/unity.md

 Defold is focused on performance, even on low-end devices.
 Its component-based and data-driven architecture is a bit similar to Unity’s DOTS approach.

 ### Size
 Defold is much smaller than Unity.
-Engine size with empty project is between 1-3 MB on all platforms, unoptimized.
+Engine size with empty project is between 1-3 MB on all platforms.
 You can strip out additional parts of the engine, and move some game content into [Live Update](/manuals/live-update) to download separately later.
 A size comparison and other reasons to choose Defold are described on the [Why Defold webpage](https://defold.com/why/).

 ### Customization
-To customize Defold to your needs, you can write your own or use exisiting:
+To customize Defold to your needs, you can write your own or use existing:

-1. Fully scriptable rendering pipeline (render script + materials/shaders) with easily swappable backends (OpenGL, Vulkan, etc.)
+1. Fully scriptable rendering pipeline (render script + materials/shaders) with few backends to choose from (OpenGL, Vulkan, etc.).
 2. Code and components as Native Extensions (C++/C#).
 3. Editor Scripts and UI widgets to customize Editor.
 3. Altered build of the engine and editor, as the full source code and a build pipeline is available.